dabeaz/curio/docs/devel.rst

 Curio's internal thread pool.
 At that point, all further ``run_in_thread()`` operations will block and your code will likely deadlock.
 Don't do that.
-Reserve the ``run_in_thread()`` function for operations that you know are basically going to complete right now (or a short time from now).
+Reserve the ``run_in_thread()`` function for operations that you know are basically going to run to completion at that moment.

 For blocking operations involving a high degree of concurrency and usage of shared resources such as thread locks and queues, prefer to